SarvaniK-26/sarvsite/src/blogs/post3.md

 August 28, 2025

-At the start of August, I found out that Kaggle was hosting an interesting challenge with OpenAI — the Red Teaming Challenge.
+At the start of August, I found out that Kaggle was hosting an interesting challenge with OpenAI, the Red Teaming Challenge.
 Like every other nerd interested in this kind of work, I texted a few friends from grad school who might also want to join.
 Of course, we ended up starting just a few days before the deadline (who doesn’t procrastinate?).

 Red teaming is the practice of deliberately probing a system for edge-case misbehavior before those vulnerabilities show up in the real world.